Community Gardening and Urban Agriculture in Raleigh

 Soil: Check the soil for contamination by having a soil test performed by the Wake County Cooperative Extension

 Sun: Ensure that the site is not shaded by nearby buildings or trees.
-An open south facing space is best because vegetables need at least 6-8 hours of sunlight per day.
+An open south facing space is best because vegetables need at least 6 to 8 hours of sunlight per day.
 Shade in a small area can be beneficial for creating a shade garden and a comfortable seating area.

 Access: Make sure the community garden is accessible to the street and sidewalk.